.jpg)

-Starts very originally and very funny by quoting the report of "Investigation of the Judicial Tenure Commission" against the judge Alvin B. Guy.
+Starts very funny by quoting the report of "Investigation of the Judicial Tenure Commission" against Judge Alvin B. Guy.
 Hilarious reading!
-We know all about Leonard's crazy characters (and love them all!) but it needs to be said that this guy ranks high in his weirdness top ten chart.
-In short - he's even bigger asshole than Maximum Bob.
+We know all about Leonard's crazy characters (and love them all!), but it needs to be said that this guy ranks high in his weirdness top ten chart.
+In short, he's an even bigger asshole than Maximum Bob.

-It's too bad he doesn't last very long though because he gets killed right away in the next chapter by the mandatory psycho.
-In City Primeval this honor belongs to 'Oklahoma Wildman' Clement Mansell who "likes to live dangerously and likes to kill people".
-He's an okay psychopath/sociopath but my problem with him was that I just couldn't decide whether I liked him or not.
-Which is not necessary bad thing, right?
+It's too bad he doesn't last very long, though, because he gets killed right away in the next chapter by the mandatory psycho.
+In City Primeval this honour belongs to 'Oklahoma Wildman' Clement Mansell, who "likes to live dangerously and likes to kill people".
+He's an okay psychopath/sociopath, but my problem with him was that I just couldn't decide whether I liked him or not.
+Which is not a necessary bad thing, right?

-But did have a much bigger problem with our hero detective Raymond Cruz who gets assigned on judge's murder investigation.
+However, I did have a much bigger problem with our hero detective, Raymond Cruz, who is assigned to investigate the judge's murder.
 Won't go into his family shit or macho bullshit or psychological crap, let's just say that he's simply not very convincing or interesting.

-So after super promising judge asshole we are left with a mediocre villain and dull policeman.
+So, after a super promising judge asshole, we are left with a mediocre villain and a dull policeman.
 Plus the usual partner (btw Hunter is also cool but totally underused!), hot blonde pot-head bimbo, hot bitchy criminal lawyer and some shady underworld figures with ridiculous names (like Skender Lulgjaraj for fuck's sake!).
 Decent cast, but not great.
-At least not in Elmore Leonard world.
+At least not in Elmore Leonard's world.

-Major flaw is the story and lack of good plot.
-Which is even more obvious since the whole thing is basically character driven so its foundations are not very strong to begin with.
-After the furious start (car chase, followed by the double killing) it just doesn't move anywhere.
+The major flaw is the story itself and its lack of a compelling plot.
+Which is even more apparent since the whole thing is character-driven, so its foundations are not very strong to begin with.
+After the furious start (car chase, followed by the double killing), it just doesn't move anywhere.
 It gets stuck somewhere between character study and standard police procedural.
 Instead of some new events being introduced, Cruz falls for Carolyn and shit like that.

 You do what you have to do, I do what I have to do.